Edge of Tomorrow: Plot

-Vrataski frees Cage and they recruit J-Squad to help destroy the Omega before the invasion begins.
-They fly to Paris, where the soldiers sacrifice themselves so that Cage and Vrataski can reach the Louvre.
-Before luring away an Alpha standing between them and the submerged Omega, Vrataski kisses Cage to thank him for getting her as far as he did.
-The Alpha kills Vrataski and mortally wounds Cage, but he manages to drop a belt of grenades that destroys the Omega.
+Vrataski frees Cage, and he uses his detailed knowledge of J-Squad to convince them to help destroy the Omega.
+They fly to Paris, where the squad members sacrifice themselves to ensure Cage and Vrataski reach the Louvre.
+Cornered by an Alpha, Vrataski kisses Cage, lamenting that she does not have more time to get to know him.
+The Alpha kills Vrataski and mortally wounds Cage, but he drops several grenades that destroy the Omega and bathe him in its blood.